SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Stored Properties
 -----------------

-In its simplest form, a stored property is just a named value that is stored alongside an instance of a particular class or structure.
+In its simplest form, a stored property is just a constant or variable that is stored alongside an instance of a particular class or structure.
 Stored properties can be either
 :newTerm:`variable stored properties` (introduced by the ``var`` keyword),